Stances of Faiths on LGBTQ Issues: Southern Baptist Convention

 Likewise, the SBC website also asserts: “We affirm God's plan for marriage and sexual intimacy – one man, and one woman, for life.
 Homosexuality is not a ‘valid alternative lifestyle.’
 The Bible condemns it as sin.
 It is not, however, unforgivable sin.
 The same redemption available to all sinners is available to homosexuals.
 They, too, may become new creations in Christ.”

-On June 14-15, 2011, a coalition of local and national LGBT activists hand-delivered a petition to leaders of the Southern Baptist Convention at their annual meeting calling on the SBC to apologize for the harm its teachings have caused the lesbian, gay, bisexual and transgender community.
+On June 14-15, 2011, a coalition of local and national LGBTQ activists hand-delivered a petition to leaders of the Southern Baptist Convention at their annual meeting calling on the SBC to apologize for the harm its teachings have caused the lesbian, gay, bisexual, transgender and queer community.
 Members of the coalition said Southern Baptists’ anti-gay teachings interpret Bible verses selectively, similar to how earlier generations used Scripture to justify slavery in the 19th century and racial segregation in the 20th.

 Additionally on June 15, Southern Baptist Convention President Bryant Wright met with the coalition.
 Although the meeting remained cordial throughout, Wright told the delegation he was “certainly glad to hear of your concerns,” but in the end they must agree to disagree.